QED-DeveloperPortal/qed-developer-portal-public/_posts/2025/2025-09-10-setting-up-and-managing-your-application-key-57837c.md

 classification: Public
 tags: [getting-started,api]
 date: 2025-09-10 23:25:29
-updatedBy: jeny-amatya-qed
+updatedBy: Joyclyn
-updated: 2025-09-12 04:11:40
+updated: 2025-09-16 05:53:18
 likes: 0
 ---

 # Overview

-Application keys are required to securely access our APIs.
-You must include your key in the request header `X-API-KEY` when making requests from Postman or other API clients.
+You must have an application key before you can securely access our APIs.
+You must also include your key in the request header `X-API-KEY` when making requests from Postman or other API clients.

 This guide walks you through creating, managing, and using application keys.

 ## Step 1: Sign in to the Developer Portal 🔐

-1. Log in to the Developer Portal using your credentials.
+1. Sign in to the Developer Portal using your credentials.
-2. Navigate to the **APIs** section from the main navigation menu.
+2. Navigate to the **APIs** page from the main navigation menu.
-3. Go to **APIs → My Applications**.
+3. Go to **APIs → My applications**.
 ![](https://sadevportal3.blob.core.windows.net/root/post/1-api-key-page.png)

 ## Step 2: Create an application key 🆔

-1. Click **Create an API Key**.
+1. Click **Create an API key**.
-2. Enter a descriptive name for your application (e.g., `QTeacher Integration App`).
+2. Enter a descriptive name for your application, for example, `QTeacher Integration App`.
 3. Copy the generated API key using the copy icon.

+> **Tip** 💡
-> 💡 **Tip:** You can create multiple application keys to manage access for different environments or teams.
+> You can create multiple application keys to manage access for different environments or teams.

 You will use this API key to authenticate your requests in Postman or any third-party application.

 ![Create API key](https://sadevportal3.blob.core.windows.net/root/post/2-api-key-create.png)

 ## Step 3: Delete an application key 🗑

 If an application key is no longer required:

 1. Select the key from your list of applications.
-2. Click **Delete** to remove it.
+2. Click 'Delete' to remove it.

+> **Best practice** 🔒
-> 🔒 **Best practice:** Delete unused keys to keep your API access secure.
+> Delete unused keys to keep your API access secure.

 ## Step 4: View API activity 📊